chriswessels/meteor-hammer/README.md

 This callback is where you should register attach additional `Hammer.Recognizer`s to that Hammer.js instance.

-Using this callback is done with the `configureCallback` property on `HammerTouchArea`.
-In the parent template, create a helper that returns your a callback function (a function that returns a function), and then pass this into `configureCallback` in your `HammerTouchArea` inclusion.
+To implement this callback, specify the `configureCallback` property on `HammerTouchArea`.
+The value passed in should be a helper that returns a function (your configuration callback), so this looks like a function that returns a function.

 #### Example: